Intermediate dimensions of Bedford-McMullen carpets with applications to Lipschitz equivalence: Complete statements and examples

 if the limit exists, which approximately measures the rate of decay of $\mu(B(x,r))$ as a power law $r^{\alpha}$.
 The measure $\mu$ is \emph{exact dimensional} if $\dim_{\mathrm{loc}}(\mu,x)$ is equal to a specific $\alpha$ for $\mu$-almost all $x$.
 However, $\dim_{\mathrm{loc}}(\mu,x)$ can still potentially take up a whole spectrum of different $\alpha$.
 This motivates the definition of the \emph{fine} or \emph{Hausdorff multifractal spectra}

-Concentrating on the self-affine setting, given a self-affine iterated function system $\mathcal{S}=\{S_1,\ldots,S_N\}$, meaning that all $S_i: \mathbb{R}^d\to\mathbb{R}^d$ are contracting affine maps, and a probability vector $\mathbf{p}$ with strictly positive entries, the \emph{self-affine measure} $\mu_{\mathbf{p}}$ is the unique probability measure supported on the attractor of $\mathcal{S}$ satisfying
+Concentrating on the self-affine setting, given a self-affine iterated function system $\mathcal{S}=\{S_1,\dotsc,S_N\}$, meaning that all $S_i\colon \mathbb{R}^d \to\mathbb{R}^d$ are contracting affine maps, and a probability vector $\mathbf{p}$ with strictly positive entries, the \emph{self-affine measure} $\mu_{\mathbf{p}}$ is the unique probability measure supported on the attractor of $\mathcal{S}$ satisfying

-It is known that all self-affine measures are exact dimensional~\cite{BARANYAnti201788,Feng2019arxiv}, which was resolved earlier in~\cite{KenyonPeres_ETDS96} for self-affine measures on Bedford--McMullen carpets.
-The fine multifractal spectrum of self-affine measures on Bedford--McMullen carpets is also known~\cite{barral_mensi_2007,jordan_rams_2011,KING_MultifractalBMCarpet95} and (under the separation condition assumed in~\cite{KING_MultifractalBMCarpet95}) has been generalised to higher dimensions in~\cite{Olsen_98Pacific}.
-When $\mathbf{p}=(1/N,\ldots,1/N)$ is the uniform vector, we simply write $\nu=\mu_{\mathbf{p}}$ and call it the \emph{uniform self-affine measure}.
-In this case, define the function $\beta_{\nu}(\xi)$ for $\xi \geq 0$ by Note that because of the minus sign before $\beta_{\nu}(\xi)$, it is convex.
+It is known that all self-affine measures are exact dimensional~\cite{Barany2017exactdim, Feng2023exactdim} and the dimension satisfies a Ledrappier--Young type formula; this was resolved earlier in~\cite{Kenyon1996bmexactdim} for those supported on Bedford--McMullen carpets.
+The fine multifractal spectrum of self-affine measures on Bedford--McMullen carpets is also known~\cite{Barral2007bmmultifractal, Jordan2011bm,King1995bmmultifractal} and (under the separation condition assumed in~\cite{King1995bmmultifractal}) has been generalised to higher dimensions in~\cite{Olsen1998sponge}.
+When $\mathbf{p}=(1/N,\dotsc,1/N)$ is the uniform vector, we simply write $\nu=\mu_{\mathbf{p}}$ and call it the \emph{uniform self-affine measure}.
+In this case, define the function $\beta_{\nu}(\xi)$ for $\xi \geq 0$ by Note that because of the minus sign before $\beta_{\nu}(\xi)$ (which in some papers is erroneously omitted), $\beta_{\nu}(\xi)$ is a convex function.
 Define

-Then by \cite[Theorem~1]{jordan_rams_2011}, the multifractal spectrum is
+Then by \cite[Theorem~1]{Jordan2011bm}, the multifractal spectrum is

 where $\beta_{\nu}^*(\alpha') \coloneqq \sup_{\xi'} (\alpha' \xi' - \beta_{\nu}(\xi'))$ is the Legendre transform of $\beta_{\nu}$ (defined in the same way as for the rate function in~\eqref{eq:22}).